-Plant-based dairy alternatives have surged in popularity, with a growth rate of 17.2% going into October of 2020, according to Food Dive.
+Plant-based dairy alternatives have surged in popularity, with a growth rate of 17.2% going into October of 2020.
 With soy, hemp, almond, oat, coconut, cashew, and rice milk among the most in-demand alternatives, consumers are ditching dairy for healthier, more sustainable food and beverage alternatives.
 From coffee creamers, yogurt, cheeses, ice cream, and more, adopting a dairy-free lifestyle has never been easier.
 This growth is set to continue over the next decade as Global Market Insights predicts the plant milk market to achieve over an 11% CAGR from 2020 to 2026, bringing the market value to USD 21 billion.
 So what exactly spawned the popularity of plant-based milk, and what does the future hold for this market?

 The growing demand for milk alternatives correlates with a rise in veganism.
 Plant-based diets have increased by 300% in the last 15 years, as more than 9.6 million Americans identify as vegan in 2019, according to a study by Ipsos.
 Veganism’s popularity may spawn from concerns over the environment, animal welfare, health benefits, and even taste.
 The appeal of plant-based foods is not limited to vegans.
 More than 40% of North American consumers are incorporating more vegan ingredients into their diets, as stated by Health Careers.